DoctorTonyTonyChopper/CCL1/.vscode/diary.md

 PROBLEMS OCCURED: GAME STOPS ONCE THE SHURIKEN REACHES THE END OF THE CANVAS. -- SOLVED ✅ I WANT THE SHURIKEN TO DISAPPEAR ONCE IT HITS THE ENEMY AND IF IT DOES NOT HIT AN ENEMY I WANT IT TO DISAPPEAR AFTER A SET AMOUNT OF TIME. -- SOLVED ✅

+### Day 4 16-01-2025

+Plan for the day:
+- Restart Game/Game Over screen ✅
+- Home screen (with start button) 👨🏽‍🔧
+- Level design 👨🏽‍🔧

 ### For the coming days

-- Game Over screen 👨🏽‍🔧
-- Home screen (with start button) 👨🏽‍🔧
 - Nice border around canvas 👨🏽‍🔧
 - Make assets (sprites for player, enemies, background, blocks, etc.) 👨🏽‍🔧
 - Player blinks red when come in touch with enemies OR the canvas becomes red for a second? 👨🏽‍🔧